The Ultimate GCSE Maths Survival Guide for the New School Year

 6. Not seeking help early enough

-If they’re consistently stuck on a topic, don’t wait months to ask for help.
-Teachers and tutors can often explain it in a way that makes sense straight away.
+If your teen is consistently struggling with GCSE maths, don’t wait months to ask for help.
+A tutor can often explain tricky topics in a way that makes sense because the explanation is tailored to your teen’s learning style.
 The earlier they address the gap, the easier the rest of the course will feel.
+Consulting a tutor also eliminates the anxiety of asking for help in a classroom setting.

-One of the most common misconceptions about GCSE maths is that extra help is only for students who are “failing” or “falling behind”.
-The best time to seek support is before problems become big enough to affect their confidence or their grades.
+One of the most common misconceptions about GCSE maths is that extra support is only for students who are ‘failing’ or ‘falling behind’.
+In reality, the best time to seek help is before problems become big enough to affect your teen’s confidence or their grades.

-Your child might benefit from extra help if they:
+Your teen might benefit from extra help if they:

-• Spend hours on homework but still feel unsure about the methods.
+Spend hours on homework but still feel unsure about the topic.

-• Feel anxious or panicked when faced with problem-solving questions.
+Feel anxious or panicked when faced with exams or homework.

 Why early help pays off

-Addressing challenges early on means they have more time to:
+Addressing challenges early on means your teen has more time to:

-• Fill in gaps from earlier school years.
+Fill in knowledge gaps from previous school years.

-• Keep pace with the class rather than constantly catching up.
+Keep pace with the class rather than constantly be catching up.

 How a tutor can make the difference